-As of 2011/09 my partner's 13" Sony Trinitron CRT TV was about 20 years old; still working, but she wanted a new one and I'd take the opportunity to trim some of its power consumption, about 0.5kWh per day typically, or about 70W including the small separate SCART/UHF converter for the DVD player.
+As of 2011/09 my partner's 13" Sony Trinitron CRT TV was about 20 years old.
+Still working, but she wanted a new one.
+And I'd take the opportunity to trim some of its power consumption, about 0.5kWh per day typically.
+That's about 70W including the small separate SCART/UHF converter for the DVD player.
 A good low-power TV would be a greener choice than just going for the first TV with a pretty bezel that we see!

-We don't have a huge living room, so 22" or 24" should be plenty large enough, and with an LED-backlit LCD model then power consumption ~50% lower than the CRT seems to be possible, and a well-integrated DVD would reduce clutter and could remove another small parasitic standby draw.
+We don't have a huge living room, so 22" or 24" should be plenty large enough.
+With an LED-backlit LCD model then power consumption ~50% lower than the CRT seems to be possible.
+A well-integrated DVD would reduce clutter and could remove another small parasitic standby draw.